Mixing and double recurrence in probability groups: Double recurrence

-Using transfer principle (or equivalently, considering an ultraproduct of counter-example quasirandom groups with $D \to \w$), Bergelson and Tao show in \cite[Theorem 5]{BT} that this theorem for ultra quasirandom groups implies an analogous quantitative triple recurrence result for finite quasirandom groups with an implicit bound on error.
-See \cite[Corollary 7]{BT} for the interpretation of this result in terms of the distribution of the quadruples $(g,x,gx,xg)$ with $x,g$ drawn uniformly and independently at random.
-See also \cite[Corollary 8]{BT} for a density noncommutative Schur theorem for quasirandom groups.
+Using transfer principle (or equivalently, considering an ultraproduct of counterexample quasirandom groups with $D \to \w$), Bergelson and Tao show in \cite{Bergelson-Tao:mult_rec_quasirandom}*{Theorem 5} that this theorem for ultra quasirandom groups implies approximate double recurrence for finite quasirandom groups with an implicit bound on the error. \cite{Bergelson-Tao:mult_rec_quasirandom}*{Corollary 7} interprets this in terms of the distribution of the quadruples $(g,x,gx,xg)$ with $x,g$ drawn uniformly and independently at random.
+See also \cite{Bergelson-Tao:mult_rec_quasirandom}*{Corollary 8} for a density noncommutative Schur theorem for quasirandom groups.